RafaelReyesCarmona/Vcc/README.md

 ## License ##

-This file is part of ACS712_Hall Library.
+This file is part of Vcc Library.

-ACS712_Hall Library is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Vcc Library is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-ACS712_Hall Library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Vcc Library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with ACS712_Hall Library.
+You should have received a copy of the GNU General Public License along with Vcc Library.
 If not, see <https://www.gnu.org/licenses/>.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)